rebeccapower/test/_pages/schedule.md

 Speakers: Julia Corrin, Kathryn (Katie) Gucer, Seth Shaw

 Description: Since Islandora was released in June 2019 – and especially in the last year – new fully developed instances of this uniquely flexible and sustainable open source digital asset management system have emerged on the public web.
-The latter include Carnegie Mellon University’s Digital Collections (digitalcollections.library.cmu.edu), Johns Hopkins University’s Hopkins Digital Library (digital.library.jhu.edu), and the UNLV Special Collections and Archives Portal (special.library.unlv.edu).
+The latter include [Carnegie Mellon University’s Digital Collections](digitalcollections.library.cmu.edu), [Johns Hopkins University’s Hopkins Digital Library](digital.library.jhu.edu), and the [UNLV Special Collections and Archives Portal](special.library.unlv.edu).
 The three presenters from these institutions will each introduce their new instance of Islandora with an eye toward the technical, sociotechnical, and organizational issues of particular interest to the Islandora community gathered IslandoraCon 2022.

 #### Using Islandora to implement your preservation plan